oPuDDingo/To_Do_List_Prog_3/README.md

 ## Design Questions - let's go, we can explaine everything!

 Our website should be modern, but also special like us.
+We followed the specifications and implemented them as we had imagined.
+The main feature should be the background with all its beautiful colors.
+The rest of the design is based on this.